trevorwhitney/serialization-talk/README.md

     * It is easier for future developers to understand complex serialization.
     * Better isolation of responsibility (decouple the domain from external integrations).
     * Is easier to debug when something isn't working.
+    * JSON is the transport mechanism, which might change.
+Your domain model is used throughout your code and should not need to change unless your business logic changes.

 ## Debugging